Criteria for Selecting Tribal Textiles

 village artisans at one time, but most knowledge of such symbolism has

-now been lost.
+now nearly all been lost.
 It's merely been convenient to keep using

 "traditional" motifs.
 In some instances, weavers